Upper School British Literature

-This course will focus on British Literature written from 1678 to 1970 and will provide a broad sweep of historical perspective through fiction and nonfiction readings.
+This course will focus on British Literature written from 1678 to 1954 and will provide a broad sweep of historical perspectives through mainly fiction readings.
 The books selected for the course will be studied in depth for their tremendous contribution to the literary world and the shaping of society.
 During this time frame, and particularly in the 19th century, British writing was prolific and greatly influential.
-This course will provide solid scafolding for the further enjoyment and study of renown British literature.
+This course will provide solid scaffolding for the further enjoyment and study of renowned British literature.

 The goals of this course are:

-Of equal importance is the underlying current of the course, which is to nurture a spirit of searching and restful contemplation through the reading of powerful stories, essays, and poetry.
-By examinng authors, characters, conflict, and themes, students will make connections to themselves and their world while simultaneously recognizing the unchanging state of human nature.
+Of equal importance is the underlying current of the course, which is to nurture a spirit of searching and restful contemplation through the reading of powerful stories and essays.
+By examining authors, characters, conflict, and themes, students will make connections to themselves and their world while simultaneously recognizing the unchanging state of human nature.

 The readings being with John Bunyan’s Pilgrim’s Progress and progress through the Enlightenment Era, the Romantic Period, and Victorian Age to Realism and Existentialism.
 As students investigate the historical impact of political, philosophical, social, and religious perspectives they will come to recognize effects on the writers of the time.
 They will develop the craft of asking questions following the form of Aristotle’s Five Common Topics of Invention; in doing so, they will engage with the text and their peers on a contemplative level.
 Students will be required to read all assigned texts (approximately 1 hour of reading per day) and write one major essay per book (comparison, narrative, expository, etc.).
 Additionally, students shall expect to maintain a dialectic notebook (to be explained in class), periodically submit short (1-page) response papers, and complete a portfolio.
 Participation in Socratic dialogue is imperative as it serves to promote vigorous contemplation and reflection.